datopian/tech.datopian.com/ckan/play-around.md

 ::: tip
 Install a [JSON formatter plugin for Chrome](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) or browser of your choice

-If you are familiar the command line tool [curl] you can use that.
+If you are familiar with the command line tool [curl], you can use that.

-In this tutorial we will be using `curl` but for most of the commands you can paste a link to your browser.
-For POST command you can use [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)
+In this tutorial, we will be using curl, but for most of the commands, you can paste a link to your browser.
+For POST command you can use [Postman](https://www.getpostman.com/) or [Google Chrome Plugin](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)
 :::

 ## Play Around with Your Instance

-At this point you should be able to access the portal on http://ckan:5000
+At this point, you should be able to access the portal on http://ckan:5000

 ![CKAN Home Page](https://i.imgur.com/T5LWo8A.png)

 ::: tip
 By default portal is accessible on http://localhost:5000, Let's update your `/etc/hosts` access it on http:///ckan:5000:
 ```
-vi /etc/hosts    #You can choose editor of your choce
+vi /etc/hosts    #You can choose editor of your choice
 # add following
 127.0.0.1 ckan
 ```
 :::

-Lets add some fixtures to it - run following from your terminal:
+Let's add some fixtures to it.
+For software, a fixture is something used consistently, in this case, data for you to play around  - run following from your terminal:

 ```
 docker-compose -f docker-compose.dev.yml exec ckan-dev paster --plugin=ckan create-test-data -c production.ini